-• Nasosorption: This is a small strip that we put into the entrance of your nose.
-It is absorbent and will soak up some of the slime coating your nose.
-This is one of the samples we will ask you to take at home.

-• Saliva: You will be asked to collect saliva by either rubbing a sponge on a stick against your gum lines for up to two minutes or by dropping saliva directly into a container.
+- Nasosorption: This is a small strip that we put into the entrance of each of your nostrils.
+It is absorbent and will soak up some of the secretions coating your nose.
+This is one of the samples we will ask you to take at home. - Saliva: You will be asked to collect saliva by either rubbing a sponge on a stick against your gum lines for up to two minutes or by dropping saliva directly into a container.

 We will provide you with a step-by-step guide to explain how to obtain home samples and on what days.
-We will ask you to obtain nasosorption and saliva samples at home, provide you with containers and you will store them in the freezer until your next study visit.
+We will ask you to obtain nasosorption and saliva samples at home, provide you with containers and you will store them in the freezer until your final study visit